 The World Health Organisation reports that about 15% of the population exist with a disability.
 This can be something as simple as riding the stairs.
 Certain things which we fail to see as a challenge deems highly tricky for many around us.
 People with physical disability sinks to navigate in the same way how we expect.
-But, it is not just the physical world that disturbs; many around us find things tough in the digital environment as well.
+But it is not just the physical world that disturbs us; many around us find things tough in the digital environment as well.
 For instance, some website designs can be complicated to read, navigate or interact with.

-For an e-commerce store owner, if your website isn’t suitable for people with a disability(whether it’s cognitive, auditory, physical, neurological, speech or visual) you’re binding your store from a significant percentage of shoppers.
+For an e-commerce store owner, if your website isn’t suitable for people with a disability(whether it’s cognitive, auditory, physical, neurological, speech or visual), you’re binding your store from a significant percentage of shoppers.

 So, How can you Add a Ramp to Enable Access to your ECommerce Site?

 Website accessibility and the formulation of the guidelines under the Americans with Disabilities Act (ADA) relating to e-commerce designing is a topic that recapitulates to dispute retailers.
 E-commerce was introduced in the 1960s through an electronic data interchange on value-added networks.
-Initially, it used to be quite simple; that is, just an extension of brick-and-mortar stores which offers to buy and to sell online, offering comfort and convenience to the shopper from their computer screen.
+Initially, it used to be quite simple; that is, just an extension of brick-and-mortar stores which offer to buy and to sell online, offering comfort and convenience to the shopper from their computer screen.

 As Internet access became readily available to everyone, the advent of popular online sellers in the 1990s and early 2000s also rose.
-Soon, there were discussions about the design of e-commerce websites as customer experiences (such as CX, UX and DX); all it meant was that the richer and immersive, the better.
-A whole section of the design ecosystem grew defining something called the “digital possibility”.
-The sole purpose is to create customer experiences that apprehend consumers’ attention, moving them seamlessly towards the checkout.
+Soon, there were discussions about the design of e-commerce websites as customer experiences (such as CX, UX and DX); all it meant was that the richer and more immersive, the better.
+A whole section of the design ecosystem grew, defining something called the “digital possibility”.
+The sole purpose is to create customer experiences that apprehend consumers’ attention, moving them seamlessly toward the checkout.

 In defining the customer (which includes the customer experience), the e-commerce industry has unwittingly taken a linear view of who its buyers are.
 Precisely speaking, e-commerce builds often overlook the principle of inclusivity.
-Results of the U.S. Census Bureau, almost one in five U.S. citizens has some form of disability.
+Result of the U.S. Census Bureau, almost one in five U.S. citizens has some form of disability.
 So, when this portion is left unaware, it is a significant number of people who are not addressed.

 Instead, the tendency is to design websites with an ideal user in mind; that is, someone with all senses and physical abilities in operating order.
 Regulatory authorities, however, take a distinct view, sanctifying inclusivity in the law.
-When it comes to the rapidly-changing digital landscape, the lawmakers are inching behind.
-Presently, the website accessibility is massively explicate under the allocation of Title III of the ADA by both the courts & the Department of Justice (DOJ), although with varying conclusions.
+When it comes to the rapidly-changing digital landscape, lawmakers are inching behind.
+Presently, website accessibility is massively explicated under the allocation of Title III of the ADA by both the courts & the Department of Justice (DOJ), although with varying conclusions.